Durant has 31 points in return, but Heat rally to beat Nets

 Adebayo was 12 for 15 from the field and Caleb Martin added 22 points for Miami.
 Max Strus had 21.

 The Heat were without Jimmy Butler (left big toe), Kyle Lowry (personal reasons) and P.J.
 Tucker (left knee) on the second night of a back-to-back.
-They fell 120-119 in Milwaukee, a game they lead by 14 point lead midway through the fourth quarter.
+They fell 120-119 in Milwaukee, a game they led by 14 points midway through the fourth quarter.

 “We had a bad taste in our mouth after we lost last night,” Strus said.
 “I think we should have won that one as well, so coming back tonight with guys out, the team that we had, it was a special game and one we’ll remember for the rest of the season.”